 In recent years, policymakers in Florida have made a concerted effort to diversify the state’s economy.
 Historically, tourism has been a major source of revenue for Florida, but the global pandemic has led to a sharp decline in visitors.

-In response, state officials have sought to attract new businesses in industries such as banking, technology, life sciences, and logistics.
+In response, state officials have sought to attract new businesses in the banking, technology, life sciences, and logistics industries.
 These efforts have been bolstered by Florida’s business-friendly tax climate and skilled workforce.